-According to LandlordStation.com, in a 2013 report, one in six people will move to a new home every year.
-They say that the average American will move 11.7 times in a lifetime.
+According to fivethirtyeight.com, the average American will move 11.7 times in a lifetime.
 Perhaps you will be moving soon to a bigger or smaller place, a better neighborhood, or out of town because of a job or to be near family.
 How will you move all your precious belongings from your current home to your new dwelling?

 Your employer might pay for your move.

 If you are moving to a new geographic area because of a job change, check to see if your new employer will pick up some or the entire tab for moving expenses.
 Very often they will.
 Additionally, there are some federal tax benefits on your IRS 1040 Schedule A form for your out-of-pocket moving expenses if they are job-related.

 Getting rid of your stuff is a crucial first step.

 But whether you are moving for work or for a personal reason, moving across the country or across town, or moving to a different sized house, you should be ruthless about getting rid of your stuff.
 No matter how you do the move, it costs money to move your belongings.
 If you open a closet and discover things you have that you didn't realize you had, then you don't need those items.
 Preparing for a move is no time to get sentimental about baby toys that your eight year old used to play with!

 Anything you can do yourself will save money on a move.

 If you are moving within town, you can do much of the move yourself, using your own car, truck, or minivan.
 Start collecting free boxes from your local supermarket or other store that will be good for moving, since moving companies charge approximately $2 per box that you buy from them.
 If you will be moving these boxes yourself, they do not necessarily need to have tops or be labelled, but be sure they have a sturdy bottom.